A UK 2:1 honours degree or its international equivalent, and a UK masters degree with an overall mark of 65% or its international equivalent.

 Months of entry

-Edinburgh Politics and International Relations has close links with cross-disciplinary and internationally recognised research centres.
+Our Politics & International Relations group has close links with cross-disciplinary and internationally recognised research centres.

 Major research focuses include:

-- sub-state and supranational dimensions of politics and public policy, and their effects on the nation-state;
+- sub-state and supranational dimensions of politics and public policy

-- international politics: changing relations between states, challenges of the new security agenda, transatlantic relations, political economy, migration politics and global governance;
+- international politics: changing relations, the new security agenda, transatlantic relations, political economy, migration politics and global governance

-- health, welfare, environment, competition, migrations and citizenship, and equal opportunities policies, particularly focusing on issues of gender, politics and the state, issues of democratic legitimacy, environmental rights and market boundaries.
+- health, welfare, environment, competition, migrations and citizenship, and equal opportunities policies

-- political theory, especially international political theory, war ethics, environmental ethics, and theories of freedom
+- political theory, especially war ethics, environmental ethics and theories of freedom